 The works of Mother Nature is always interesting and awe-inspiring

-Mel Carriere from San Diego California on October 06, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on October 06, 2013:

 Very concise and interesting summary.
 I have been to Sunset Crater and was fascinated walking through the lava flows.
 It is sort of scary to think that major cities like Seattle are located at the foot of deadly volcanoes.
 Nice work!